14 Top-Rated Tourist Attractions in Bergen

 1 Market Square

-Located at the southeast end of the city's beautiful main harbor, Bergen's Market Square (Torget) is always bustling.
-Its busy quays are where local fishermen land their catches each morning and, along with the 700-year old Fish Market, it's a fascinating spectacle for early risers.
+At the southeast end of the city's beautiful main harbor, Bergen's Market Square (Torget) is always bustling.
+Its busy quays are where local fishermen land their catches each morning and along with the 700-year old Fish Market (Torget), it's a fascinating spectacle for early risers.

 Address: Grensegrenden 1, 5035 Bergen